kobraworksmodding/CLEAN-GOTR/1-README INSTALL INSTRUCTIONS.txt

 * Swap in Heritage Festival, Prison riot, BH Ship Chunks on game load *COOP COMPATIBLE Swaps in the Heritage Festival from rn11 "One Man's Junk," the Prison Riot from ss02 "File in the Cake," and Brotherhood Cargo ship from bh09 "The Enemy of my Enemy" during regular open world game play.

-* Brighter Nighttime for the visually challenged *COOP COMPATIBLE Brightens up the nighttime to help those with bad monitors or bad eyesight